 There is no one-size-fits-all answer when deciding between buying or leasing your vehicle.
 Leasing tends to cost less on a month-to-month basis, while buying carries fewer restrictions.
 Consider the benefits of both options before deciding:

 - Lease payments on newer cars are typically more affordable.
 If your eyes are set on a particular vehicle that is a bit pricey, you may be able to afford the monthly payments if you get a lease.

 - You’ll get a manufacturer’s warranty when you lease a new car.
 It typically covers you for up to 36,000 miles or three years, so you won’t have to worry about spending a fortune on repairs if a mechanical issue comes up.

 - There are no mileage restrictions if you buy a car.
-But if you decide to lease, you will be limited to anywhere between 10,000 and 15,000 miles per year or risk racking up excessive mileage fees.
-They can cost you between 10 cents and 25 cents per mile or more, depending on the terms of the lease agreement.
+But if you decide to lease, you will be limited to 10,000 and 15,000 miles per year or risk racking up excessive mileage fees.
+They can cost you between 10 cents and 25 cents per mile or more, depending on the lease agreement’s terms.